English version menu

 So it that her manga is often said to have the scenery and the taste based on Kumamoto.
 It is known that the anime staffs of Natsume Yujin-cho visited Kumamoto for coverage(*3).
 So we can see the same view in both Kumamoto and Natsume Yujin-cho anime's background.
 For these reasons, some fans travel around Kumamoto to enjoy the Yuki Midorikawa's manga (and anime).
 This idea is sometimes called, "seichi-junrei" or simply "junrei".
 It means "pilgrimage to sacred places".

-On 2011, Natsume staffs announced officially that the places where they had visited for coverage were Hitoyoshi City and its vicinity in Kumamoto Prefecture.
+On 2011, Natsume staffs announced officially that the places where they had visited for coverage were Hitoyoshi City (in Kumamoto Prefecture) and its vicinity in Kumamoto Prefecture.
 At that time collaboration of Natsume and Hitoyoshi City started.

 I updated my junrei pics on my Flickr.

 There are more information of Midorikawa's "junrei" in Japanese version AkaiHana.